stjudecloud/university/docs/genomics-platform/managing-data/upload-cluster/index.md

     <src>
 ```

-!!!question "Where does the 2882 MiB resource requirement come from?"
+!!!question Where does the 2882 MiB resource requirement come from?
 There is a [note in the source code of Upload Agent][ua-main-mem] that
 gives an estimate of how much memory is used for a transfer: